 Now that you know what to bring to a ByteFederal ATM, it’s time to take a look at how it operates.

 Scan your ID at the kiosk to log in.
 The image will be immediately deleted for your security once it’s authenticated.
 So you don’t need to worry about the ATM storing your information and if a breach occurs.

 Once your identity is confirmed, scan the QR code of the eWallet that you’re using.
-If you have ByteWallet, you can access all of the other capabilities here as well.
+If you have ByteWallet, you can also access all of the other capabilities here.

 Select the type of transaction you would like to make.
 For example, if you want to exchange Bitcoin for cash, tell the machine how much fiat currency you want.
 The corresponding amount of Bitcoin will be removed from your eWallet.
 The cash will be immediately dispensed.

 If you want to buy Bitcoin, insert the cash into the appropriate slot.
 You will receive the corresponding amount of Bitcoin.
 Make sure that you do the math correctly if you want a certain quantity of Bitcoin!

 Wait for the Bitcoin withdrawal or deposit to show up in your account.
 This will take no more than five minutes at the very most.
 You can then log out of the machine and rest assured that your information has been deleted.